 Why We're "Housing Providers"

-You won't see the term "landlords" on this site very often, because that's not what we are.
-We provide critical housing services to our communities, often under very difficult social, legal, and political circumstances.
-We rarely receive recognition or even a 'thank you' for the work we do.
+You won't generally see the term "landlords" on this site because that's not what we are.
+We provide critical housing services to our communities, often under difficult social, legal, and political circumstances.

-But we politely decline the label of "landlord," with its pejorative connotations.
-We are not lords over anything, and land is the least important part of what we do.
+We politely decline the label "landlord" with its pejorative connotations.
+We are not lords over anything; the land is the least important part of what we do.
 The word "landlord" is an old one, developed in medieval societies where tenants had no power, no civil liberties, and no protections from abuses of power.
-Feudalism was an unfair system where landlords owned and benefited, and tenant-farmers just worked and suffered.
+Feudalism was an unfair system in which landlords owned and benefited, and tenant farmers worked and suffered.

-We are proud to be 'rental housing providers' or 'rental owners'.
+We are proud to be 'rental housing providers' or 'rental owners.'
 We make significant commitments of time and money to our communities.
-We have taken on a significant amount of risk as small businessmen and women.
+We have taken on significant risks as small businessmen and women.
 We are proud to serve our customers, our neighborhoods, and our communities.